PHILOSOPHY and PHYSICS of ROLFING® STRUCTURAL INTEGRATION

 Click on any bubble to pause the slideshow

-Rolfers™ allow their touch interventions to lead multi-directional pressure along the fascial web of the human body; Rolfers use this channel to communicate how the client can best organize their structure in the gravitational field.
+Rolfers™ use their touch interventions to apply multi-directional pressure along the fascial web of the human body; this helps to better organize their client’s structure in the gravitational field.
 The human structure is most comfortable when organized around the gravitational plumb line, when it uses the least amount of effort to be upright and when the fascial neurobiology is free to allow recovery be the dominant state.

 The truth is the human structure is not just a stacked skeleton, bones one on top of another; the human form is a tensegrity structure where the bones create space for dynamic bending and twisting in a resiliant self-correcting system.
 Rolfing® Structural Integration is a manual therapy that restores the balanced tension to the human form after traumatic events, repetitive strain injuries, developmental challenges, and can even elevate human performance.